wmercurio/gregcaporaso.github.com/people/evan-bolyen/index.md

 layout: bio
 datatype: bio

-title: "Evan Bolyen"
+title: Evan Bolyen
-picture: "evan-bolyen/profile.png"
+picture: evan-bolyen/profile.png
 abstract: >
     I am an undergraduate student at NAU with a major in Computer Science and a minor in Biology.
 I work as a software engineer, helping to develop and